mulka/ploverwiki/Notes-on-the-.dix-file-format.md

 * 0xb541d1 for MKK

 What can it be?
 It's not a line count.
 It isn't a pointer into the file-- even in severalentries it would point beyond the end.
 Perhaps it's an edit count, for deciding which version of a dictionary is newer?

+Another weirdness here is that the number's stored big-endian.
+If the format was originally designed for DOS, we'd expect x86 conventions, and that would dictate the use of little-endian numbers.

 # A record structure